goodonone/celebrity-health-fitness-video-subscription/README.md

 ## Home Page

 The page is divided into banners, each banner with specific intent showcasing the features of the app.
-For an impactful first impression, the background of the landing page is a cool looped video.
+For an powerful first impression, the background of the first banner of the landing/home page is a cool looped video.

 **Motivational Content:**
 <br/>